Monism: Buddhism

 According to the Pāli Canon, both pluralism (nānatta) and monism (ekatta) are speculative views.
 A Theravada commentary notes that the former is similar to or associated with nihilism (ucchēdavāda), and the latter is similar to or associated with eternalism (sassatavada).

-In the Madhyamaka school of Mahayana Buddhism, the ultimate nature of the world is described as Śūnyatā or "emptiness", which is inseparable from sensorial objects or anything else.
-That appears to be a monist position, but the Madhyamaka views – including variations like rangtong and shentong – will refrain from asserting any ultimately existent entity.
-They instead deconstruct any detailed or conceptual assertions about ultimate existence as resulting in absurd consequences.
-The Yogacara view, a minority school now only found among the Mahayana, also rejects monism.

 Levels of truth

 Within Buddhism, a rich variety of philosophical and pedagogical models can be found.
 Various schools of Buddhism discern levels of truth: